-Updated and Improved for 2020/21.
+Updated and Improved for winter 2023/24.
 As an extension to our popular advanced/defensive driving courses, we also offer a bespoke winter driving course, which is available all year round, but is particularly popular from the months of September to February.

 Our winter driving course is designed to help mostly company clients (although this is available to private individuals too) become safer, more skilful drivers in adverse weather conditions, which are found in winter.